 I contacted my father and asked him why he hadn't told me about proper shaving.
 As a kid I remember him shaving with a brush in a mug and a safety razor.
 He told me that the grocery stores had stopped selling safety razor blades so he had switched to a modern multi-blade cartridge razor.

 This was before the internet and sourcing safety razor blades would have been difficult for the average working man.
 Traditional shaving had just disappeared, at least in the United States.
 Safety razor blades are very cheap compared to razor cartridges.
 It was good business to make safety razors go away.

 There are over 20 different double edged razor blades available.
 They are easy to find now on the internet and are beginning to show up in specialty stores as well.
 Some companies even sell blade sampler packs so you can try out a few different brands.
 Each blade has different characteristics.

 You should get 5-7 shaves out of a blade and most blades cost less then 50 cents.
 That's a pretty good deal and a reason that many switch to traditional shaving.

 The most expensive blade isn't always the best blade for you.
 Try a bunch of different blades to see what works for your skin and your shaving style.

 The Brush and The Soap

-There are lots of great videos on YouTube that can show you how to lather your soap and operate your safety razor.
-I was bloody mess the first few times, but now I can whip my razor around like a little Ferrari without so much as a nick.
+There are lots of great videos on the internet that can show you how to lather your soap and operate your safety razor.
+I was bloody mess the first few times, but now I can whip my razor without so much as a nick.
 It just takes a bit of finesse and practice.
 I also watched a lot of videos!